Hill’s Ideal Balance Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken, brown rice, whole grain oats, whole grain barley, brewers rice, chicken fat, chicken meal, pea protein concentrate, dried beet pulp, flaxseed, chicken liver flavor, lactic acid, vegetable & fruit blend (green peas, apples, cranberries, carrots, broccoli), potassium chloride, iodized salt, choline chloride, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, thiamine mononitrate, vitamin A supplement, calcium pantothenate, biotin, vitamin B12 supplement, pyridoxine hydrochloride, riboflavin supplement, folic acid, vitamin D3 supplement), minerals (ferrous sulfate, zinc oxide, copper sulfate, manganous oxide, calcium iodate, sodium selenite), taurine, mixed tocopherols for freshness, phosphoric acid, beta-carotene, natural flavors
+Ingredients: Chicken, brown rice, brewers rice, cracked pearled barley, chicken meal, whole grain oats, chicken fat, pea protein, flaxseed, dried beet pulp, chicken liver flavor, lactic acid, potassium chloride, iodized salt, choline chloride, green peas, apples, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, thiamine mononitrate, vitamin A supplement, calcium pantothenate, vitamin B12 supplement, pyridoxine hydrochloride, riboflavin supplement, biotin, folic acid, vitamin D3 supplement), cranberries, carrots, minerals (ferrous sulfate, zinc oxide, copper sulfate, manganous oxide, calcium iodate, sodium selenite), taurine, broccoli, mixed tocopherols for freshness, natural flavors, beta-carotene

 Fiber (estimated dry matter content) = 1.7%